-Human-derived iPSC-oligodendrocytes: Inducible SOX10-overexpressing iPSCs were used to generate O4+ and MBP+ oligodendrocyte cultures as described previously and kindly provided under a material transfer agreement (MTA) by Catherine Verfaillie (KuLeuven, Leuven, Belgium) (28, 29).
-Differentiated iPSC-oligos were frozen in liquid nitrogen and thawed for transfection experiments.
-Cells were seeded at a density of 250,000 cells/well in a PLO/laminin-coated 24-well plate and maintained in differentiation medium with doxycycline (4 μg/ml).
 The DNMT3a plasmids were a gift from Vlatka Zoldoš (Addgene #71667 and #71684), and the TET1 plasmids were a gift from Julia K. Polansky (Addgene #129025 and #129026).
-Plasmids were transfected into human iPSC-derived OPCs 48 hours after seeding, using the OZ Biosciences NeuroMag Transfection Reagent (Bio-connect), following the manufacturer's instructions.
-In brief, 1 $\mu$ g of plasmid DNA was diluted in 50 $\mu$ l DMEM/F12 medium, added to 1.75 $\mu$ l NeuroMag reagent and incubated for 20 minutes at room temperature.
-DNA/NeuroMag complexes were dropwise added to iPSC-oligo cultures (250,000 cells/well), maintained in differentiation medium, and placed on a magnetic plate for 4 hours in a 5% CO2 incubator.
-Medium change with fresh differentiation medium, containing doxycycline (4 $\mu$ g/ml), was performed 72 hours after transfection.
-Cells were lysed or fixated on day five post-transfection for further experiments.
+Plasmids were transfected into human iPSC-derived OPCs 48 h after seeding, using the OZ Biosciences NeuroMag Transfection Reagent (Bio-connect), following the manufacturer's instructions.
+In brief, 1 μg of plasmid DNA was diluted in 50 μl DMEM/F12 medium, added to 1.75 μ l NeuroMag reagent, and incubated for 20 min at room temperature.
+DNA/NeuroMag complexes were dropwise added to iPSC-oligo cultures, maintained in differentiation medium, and placed on a magnetic plate for 4 h in a 5% CO2 incubator.
+Medium change with fresh differentiation medium, containing doxycycline (4 μ g/ml), was performed 72 h after transfection.
+Cells were lysed or fixated on day 5 post-transfection for assessing cellular differentiation or on day 12 post-transfection for the myelination assay.

-Human oligodendroglioma (HOG) cell line: The human oligodendroglioma cell line HOG was maintained in culture medium (DMEM, 10% FCS, 1% P/S) at 37°C and 5% CO2.
+Human oligodendroglioma (HOG) cell line

+The human oligodendroglioma cell line HOG was maintained in culture medium (DMEM, 10% FCS, 1% P/S) at 37 °C and 5% CO2.
 For transfection experiments, cells were seeded in poly-L-lysine (PLL, Sigma-Aldrich)-coated 24-well plates at a density of 37,500 cells per well.
-After attaching to the plate, cells were transfected on the same day as the seeding, using the protocol described above, with a minor adjustment (3 μl NeuroMag reagent and 500 ng DNA per well for 30 minutes on the magnetic plate).
-Cells were maintained in differentiation medium (DMEM, 1% P/S, 0.05% FCS, 5 μg/ml bovine insulin, 5 μg/ml transferrin, 0.03 nM sodium selenite, 30 nM L-thyroxine; all from Sigma-Aldrich), with one medium change 48 hours after transfection.
-On day four post-transfection, cells were fixated for further experiments.
+After attaching to the plate, cells were transfected on the same day as the seeding, using the protocol described above, with a minor adjustment (3 μl NeuroMag reagent and 500 ng DNA per well for 30 min on the magnetic plate).
+Cells were maintained in differentiation medium (DMEM, 1% P/S, 0.05% FCS, 5 μg/ml bovine insulin, 5 μg/ml transferrin, 0.03 nM sodium selenite, and 30 nM L-thyroxine; all from Sigma-Aldrich), with one medium change 48 h after transfection.
+On day 4 post-transfection, cells were fixated for further experiments.